zhicongsun/Optimization-EAs-with-PlatEMO/README.md

 # Optimization EAs with PlatEMO
-Our algorithm is SPEAPRO, in the Algorithm file.
+Our algorithm SPEA2PRO is in the ’Algorithms‘ file.